Athaodam/Plant-planet-plate/README.md

 ## Historical Overview

 The origins of the coconut began with the breaking up of the pre-historic landmass Gondwana approximately 80 million years ago.
 The ancestors of the coconut palm flourished on Gondwana’s northern coasts, where they thrived on the sandy spaces right above high-tide lines.
-Unsurprisingly, these coconut palms provided ample nutrients to the inhabitants of these areas – from scurrying coconut crabs (_Birgus latro_) and giant white-tailed rats (_Uromys caudimaculata_) to early humans.
+Unsurprisingly, these coconut palms provided ample nutrients to the inhabitants of these areas – from scurrying coconut crabs (_Birgus latro_) and giant white-tailed rats (_Uromys caudimaculata_) to  humans.
+It's difficult to pinpoint when and where humans first started using coconuts, given that much archaeological evidence has been lost to time and the elements.

  <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/c/cb/Gondwana_420_Ma.png"
        label="Gondwana, shown centred from the South Pole"